rails/rails/guides/source/active_support_core_extensions.md

 delegate :size, :to => :attachment, :prefix => :avatar
 ```

-In the previous example the macro generates +avatar_size+ rather than +size+.
+In the previous example the macro generates `avatar_size` rather than `size`.

-NOTE: Defined in +active_support/core_ext/module/delegation.rb+
+NOTE: Defined in `active_support/core_ext/module/delegation.rb`

 ### Redefining Methods

-There are cases where you need to define a method with +define_method+, but don't know whether a method with that name already exists.
+There are cases where you need to define a method with `define_method`, but don't know whether a method with that name already exists.
 If it does, a warning is issued if they are enabled.
 No big deal, but not clean either.

-The method +redefine_method+ prevents such a potential warning, removing the existing method before if needed.
+The method `redefine_method` prevents such a potential warning, removing the existing method before if needed.
 Rails uses it in a few places, for instance when it generates an association's API:

 ```ruby
 redefine_method("#{reflection.name}=") do |new_value|